williamfridh/pattern_friend/readme.txt

 **Key Features:**
 1. Makes each block hidable on mobile, tablet, and desktop.
 2. Adjustable thresholds for different devices.
-3. Hidable groups that stay hiden for a set amount of time.
+3. Hidable groups, rows, and stacks that stay hidden for a set amount of time.

 *Note that this plugin can adds additional attributes to blocks which will not be removed upon uninstall as this can risk damaging post data.*